tftftftft/rust-self-delete/README.md

 # rust-self-delete
-Self-deletion running executable self-deletion from disk in Rust The code uses Windows API bindings to achieve the self-deletion functionality.
+Self-deletion running executable from disk in Rust
+The code uses Windows API bindings to achieve the self-deletion functionality.
 Here's a breakdown of the process:

 1. The code retrieves the path of the current executable file and stores it in a buffer.